nkalan/MASA-firmware-libraries/W25N01GV/README.md

 }
 ```
 ## SPI Configuration
-The maximum SPI frequency allowed for this ADC is 104 MHz.
+The maximum SPI frequency allowed for this chip is 104 MHz.
 In the STM32CubeIde SPI configuration, the configuration settings should be identical to those below.
 Note: the prescaler is not noted below but should be adjusted accordingly

 * Frame Format: Motorola
 * Data Size: 8 bits